sitong-wang/Columbia-DAP-Lab.github.io/index.md

 The Data, Agents, and Processes Lab at Columbia University is organizing a one-day workshop to bring together industry leaders, Columbia faculty and students, and technologists who are interested in the concept of AI agents.

 Speakers and panelists come from enterprises that are deploying agentic solutions, technologists and infrastructure leaders, and researchers at leading AI labs as well as Columbia.
-These include [Jason Wei](https://www.linkedin.com/in/jason-wei-5a7323b0/) from OpenAI who led their chain-of-thought and agentic work, [Edo Liberty](https://www.linkedin.com/in/edo-liberty-4380164/) who is CEO of Pinecone, [Cong Yu](https://www.linkedin.com/in/congyu) who leads AI at Celonis, and more.
+These include [Jason Wei](https://www.linkedin.com/in/jason-wei-5a7323b0/) from OpenAI who led their chain-of-thought and agentic work, Danielle Perszyk from Amazon AGI, Jonathan Frankle from Databricks, Deepak Dastrala from Intellect, [Cong Yu](https://www.linkedin.com/in/congyu) who leads AI at Celonis, and more.

 ## Recent Publications